-“While USAID’s physical presence in Russia will come to an end, we remain committed to supporting democracy, human rights, and the development of a more robust civil society in Russia and look forward to continuing our cooperation with Russian non-governmental organizations,” the State Department said.
+“While USAID’s physical presence in Russia will come to an end, we remain committed to supporting democracy, human rights, and the development of a more robust civil society in Russia and look forward to continuing our cooperation with Russian non-governmental organizations,” she said.

 Add to blog

 You may place this material on your blog by copying the link.

 The growing outright rivalry between the United States and China gives Russia more foreign policy weight, enabling it to assume the role of a balancer.
 So far it has been doing so rather skillfully.
 Today it may participate in a joint naval exercise with China that Beijing positions as outwardly anti-American.
 But tomorrow it can team up with the naval forces of the Old World.